operaton/operaton-helm/README.tpl.md

 In this example:

-* The Operaton BPM chart will be installed under the release name `operaton`
+* The Operaton chart will be installed under the release name `operaton`
 * The version `{{ CHART_VERSION }}` will be used
 * The installation will take place in the `default` namespace.